coleea/astro-blog/src/content/posts/Default/esm-vs-cjs-optimization-compare.md

 In summary, CJS-based export statement cannot be optimized by Javascript Engine (such as V8, Javascript Core).
 While ESM-based export statement can be optimized.

 because exported variables/functions in ES Module cannot be mutated, in other words, It is immutable.
-So Javascript Engine can be determine the exact memory location at Compile time.
+So Javascript Engine can be determine the exact memory location at Compile time, and reuse them until browser tab is closed.

-But It it too vage statment.
+But It it too vague statment.
 Can we check this optimization in our eyes?
 Sure.

-node.js and chrome use the same Javascript engine : V8.
-So we can check this optimization via node.js.
+node.js and chrome use the same Javascript engine : `V8`. let's check this optimization via node.js.